fare/asdf/README.md

         * `fasls/` -- output files while running tests

 * [ext/](ext/)
-    * external dependencies, that can be populated with `make ext` or equivalently with `git submodule update --init`.
+    * External dependencies, that can be populated with `make ext` or equivalently with `git submodule update --init`.
       Depopulate it with `make noext`
 	  or equivalently with: `submodule deinit .`

 * [README.md](README.md)
-    * this file.
+    * This file.

 * [TODO](TODO)
-    * plenty of ideas for how to further improve ASDF.
+    * Plenty of ideas for how to further improve ASDF.

-Last updated Sunday, October 2nd, 2016.